fictioncoach/fictioncoach.github.io/_posts/2018-06-01-how-to-write-a-good-story.md

 You need to learn:
 - what a hook is: **the first thing someone reads from your page that makes them want to know more and want to know the story**

+If you already know [the Harry Potter hook]({% post_url 2018-06-18-jk-rowling-foreshadowing-mystery-pacing-and-suspense %}#the-hook), here's a quick example:

 <blockquote class="nk-blockquote">
     <div class="nk-blockquote-icon">&ldquo;</div>
     <p>It was hell's season, and the air smelled of burning children.</p>